ZaneAtega/Three-js-Anime-Shader/README.md

-I wanted an anime-style shader that works on the web but couldn't find one anywhere...
+I wanted an anime-style shader that runs on the web but couldn't find one anywhere...
 So I wrote my own :P

 ![Anime-Style Shading of 3D Models (Three.js / GLSL)](https://github.com/user-attachments/assets/de98dcf2-a49a-43f6-be5c-d6fde2650033)